Best Data Privacy Software: 11 Options to Consider [2023]

 DataGrail offers an advanced suite of features that makes it a great choice for technical users, and it offers a range of helpful integrations with various popular systems such as Salesforce, Microsoft Dynamics, Marketo, and HubSpot.
 In fact, DataGrail integrates with over 1,900 different enterprise applications to allow seamless data management across platforms.

 DataGrail's mission is to simplify privacy compliance for companies of all sizes and to provide a more transparent and trustworthy relationship between businesses and their customers.
-However, the system tends to be rather technical and may be unsuitable for users interested in a more straightforward system of compliance management.
+However, the system tends to be rather technical and may be unsuitable for users interested in a more straightforward compliance management system.
 It also comes with a higher price tag, meaning managing data privacy may be costlier than expected.

 For those with the technical acumen and resources to invest into training, however, DataGrail is a powerful option for data privacy.